-On the evening of Big Pola, my mother-in-law, Sammy, Rohan and I went to the market to pick up Rohan’s first wooden bull.
+On the evening of Big Pola, my mother-in-law, my visiting sister, Rohan and I went to the market to pick up Rohan’s first wooden bull.
 The market was buzzing with tiny excited people and tiny wooden bulls for sale.
 We chose a very small wooden bull for our very small baby.

 Driving home, dusk falling, we were lucky enough to see a pair real bulls dressed horn to hoof in colourful decorations.
 They were standing in front of a woman in a green saree, she held a large silver tray with a little flame, performing a Pola ritual.